6 Tips for planning successful photography mini sessions

 Dedicated landing page

 Once you start spreading the word about your mini sessions, you need a page where you can send interested people to learn more and reserve a spot.
-You can either create a dedicated page on your website, or you can opt for a tool like Studio Manager and create an elegant Booking site for your mini sessions.
+You can either create a dedicated page on your website, or you can opt for a tool like Studio Manager by Pixieset and create an elegant Booking site for your mini sessions.
 Here’s an example of how a Booking site built with Studio Manager looks and works.
 Clients will be able to read more about your mini sessions, check out your available time slots and book one.

 If you have a list of subscribers that you’ve been building up — it’s time to put it to good use.
 This list may be a mix of your past clients (people who’ve experienced your services) and potential clients (people who inquired about your work, but didn’t have the budget or the timing was off).
 Send them a friendly newsletter about your upcoming mini sessions.
 Even if your past clients won’t be booking you, they may recommend you to their friends and family.